Teradata/python-driver/README.md

 This package requires 64-bit Python 3.4 or later, and runs on Windows, macOS, and Linux.
 32-bit Python is not supported.

-For community support, please visit the [Teradata Community forums](https://community.teradata.com/).
+For community support, please visit [Teradata Community](https://support.teradata.com/community).

-For Teradata customer support, please visit [Teradata Access](https://access.teradata.com/).
+For Teradata customer support, please visit [Teradata Customer Service](https://support.teradata.com/).

 Please note, this driver may contain beta/preview features ("Beta Features").
 As such, by downloading and/or using the driver, in addition to agreeing to the licensing terms below, you acknowledge that the Beta Features are experimental in nature and that the Beta Features are provided "AS IS" and may not be functional on any machine or in any environment.